 Honda – Self-Driving on the Highway by 2020

-At the end of last year Honda announced it was in discussions with Waymo, an independent company of Alphabet Inc., to include Waymo self-driving technology in their vehicles.
+At the end of 2016, Honda announced it was in discussions with Waymo, Alphabet Inc.’s self-driving car company, to include Waymo self-driving technology in their vehicles.

 Toyota – Self-Driving on the Highway by 2020

 Toyota has been one of the car companies most skeptical about autonomous vehicles, but in 2015 they made a big investment to catch up.
-Toyota is investing $1 billion over five years in the Toyota Research Institute to develop robotics and AI technology.
-Toyota hopes to launch products based on their Highway Teammate programs in 2020.
-This would also be just in time for the Tokyo Olympics.
+Toyota invested $1 billion over five years in the Toyota Research Institute to develop robotics and AI technology.
+Toyota hoped to launch products based on its Highway Teammate programs in 2020.

-Gill Pratt, the CEO of the Toyota Research Institute, believes “none of us in the automobile or IT industries are close to achieving true Level 5 autonomy, we are not even close.”
-He does, though, believe that it is very likely a number of companies will within a decade have Level 4 cars operating in specific areas, which would be very useful to ride-sharing companies.
+Gill Pratt, the CEO of the Toyota Research Institute, said “none of us in the automobile or IT industries are close to achieving true Level 5 autonomy.
+We are not even close.”
+As of 2016, however, he did believe that it is very likely a number of companies will within a decade have Level 4 cars operating in specific areas, which would be very useful to ride-sharing companies.